Africa.

 It is night time…

 Time to lock up the house.
-But this is not simply turning the lock on the front door or closing the windoIMG_3220ws on the first floor.
+But this is not simply turning the lock on the front door or closing the windows on the first floor.
 Rather, it is the clanging of the gates, latching them securely in front of the door.
 It is pulling the curtains closed behind the barred windows.
 It is the whoop of the alarm as the “eyes” watching the yard turn on.
 Finally, the metal gate can be secured in front of the hallway.

 Now, they can rest secure for the night.
 And yet… there are break-ins.
 There are robberies and assaults.
 There are still dangers.
 The neighborhood guard may not show up tonight, which has become common.
 How can they rest with the constant threat to safety?
 Truly, “Safety is of the Lord.”
 And, “Ye that fear the Lord, trust in the Lord; He is their help and their shield.”
 They rest because they know they have greater protection that a metal gate or a security system.